 Most of our children have never heard of the gasing, let alone set eyes upon this traditional Malay spinning top.
 A young boy, John Chow unwittingly enters a top spinning competition, where he will be up against a champion spinner.
 John can barely spin a bottle, so how is he going to get the hang of something like the gasing?
 But when the stakes are high, and the reputation of his loved one rest on his success, John digs down deep for the determination and strength to emerge as a true champion.

-All the books above are available from Tusitala (e-book) or Times Bookstore (price unknown)
+The above books are available from Tusitala (e-book) or Times Bookstore (price unknown)

 When friends John and Gideon find themselves forced to become the personal coolies of the school bullies, they are embarrassed and exhausted.
 Help comes in the form of John’s grandfather and a former coolie, who give them new perspective on the life and skills of a coolie, and help them escape the clutches of the bullies.